-16. Notification of Award and Signing of Agreement
+Notification of Award and Signing of Agreement

-Before the expiry of the bid validity period and after the evaluation of bidders (both technical and financial), the PE shall simultaneously notify the successful and unsuccessful bidders of the provisional outcome of the bid's evaluation.
+Before the expiry of the bid validity period and after the evaluation of bidders, the PE shall simultaneously notify the successful and unsuccessful bidders of the provisional outcome of the bid evaluation.

-The notification must specify that the major elements of the procurement process may be made available to bidders upon request, and they have seven (7) days to lodge a complaint, if any, before a contract is signed with the successful bidder.
+The notification must specify that the major elements of the procurement process may be made available to bidders upon request, and they have seven (7) days to complain, if any, before a contract is signed with the successful bidder.

-17. Advance Payment and Security
+16. Advance Payment and Security